DerMolo/JAMLIST.FM/DEPLOY_TO_GITHUB.md

 ### "Authentication failed"

 Use GitHub Personal Access Token:
-1. GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)
+1. GitHub, then Settings, then Developer settings, then Personal access tokens, then Tokens (classic)
 2. Generate new token with `repo` scope
 3. Use token as password when pushing